nanoc/nanoc.app/content/docs/3-getting-started.md

 (If you open the `index.html` directly in your web browser, the stylesheet will most likely not be loaded.
 This is because the page has an _absolute_ link to the `style.css` file, not a relative one.
 See the [Watch out for Paths](#watch-out-for-paths) section for details.)

-You can also open the `output/index.html` file in your favourite text editor, where you'll find that the file is just a normal HTML page.
+You can also open the `output/index.html` file in your favourite text editor, where you’ll find that the file is just a normal HTML page.

 Editing the Home Page
 ---------------------